Jorrit05/DYNAMOS/docs/installation_guide.md

 ### Configure Rabbit PVC

 For a RabbitMQ container to read the definitions.json file the file needs go be uploaded to a Kubernetes PVC.
-This is done in with the following script:
+This is done in with the following script, which already done by the main configuration script.
+Please look through to understand what it does.
 ```bash
 cd configuration
 ./fill-rabbit-pvc.sh